Chemistry (CH)

 Experimental spectra of atomic and molecular systems and surfaces.

-Requisites: Prereq: CH 442 or equivalent.
+Requisites: Prereq: CH 442 with a grade of D- or better.

 Course usage information